-Whether it is physical or emotional, getting trapped in needless stress not only leads to a headache or severe neck pain, it is also expected to raise the levels of your blood sugar.
-This further raises the risk of falling prey to the Type 2 diabetes.
+Whether it is physical or emotional, getting trapped in needless stress not only leads to a headache or severe neck pain.
+It is also expected to raise the levels of your blood sugar.
+This further raises the risk of falling prey to Type 2 diabetes.
 The health experts are of the view that it is our altering lifestyle and inactive routine, along with the work burden that is accountable for the rise in the prevalence of diabetes in India.

-Stress leads to the release of more than a few hormones like cortisol and adrenaline that are associated with causing a rise in the blood sugar levels.
-These also amplify the blood pressure and pulse rate.
+Stress leads to the release of more than a few hormones like cortisol and adrenaline that are associated with causing a rise in blood sugar levels.
+These also amplify blood pressure and pulse rate.
 If you stay stressed continuously, then the former temporary sugar elevation becomes certainly high, leading to diabetes.
-Stress is also known to bring about changes in your eating plan, bringing about binge eating and you just start gaining weight.
+Stress is also known to bring about changes in your eating plan, bringing about binge eating and you just starting to gain weight.
 Overeating and weight gain are further connected with diabetes.

 Stress greatly influences diabetes control, directly as well as indirectly.
 It is extensively known that diabetics are often stressed and are likely to have unfortunate blood sugar control.
 Physical and emotional stress, both can lead to a rapid boost in these hormones that are responsible for high levels of blood sugar.

 How to Deal With Stress if You are a Diabetic?

 So, it is imperative that you bring the required changes to your lifestyle to battle and deal with stress to help you diminish the possibility of developing diabetes or manage it if you already are diabetic.
 Engage yourself in any kind of physical activity like exercise, walking, yoga, etc. You can also opt for Aerobics and Pilates,as these are considered to be amazing stress busters.